lico27/readme-generator/v1 README.md

-# readme-generator
+# calendar-app v1

-Bootcamp module: a CLI app to generate a README for the user's project
+## Description
+An app to manage each hour of the working day by adding and saving tasks to colour-coded sections.

 ### Project Deliverables
 <!-- - Used financial records stored in an array